ppxasjsm/workshop/events/ccp52018/server.md

 Once logged in, you will find a [JupyterHub](https://jupyter.org) browser with directories for all of the workshops.
 The instructions that come with each workshop will tell you which directory to use.

-You will be allocated up to 2 cores and 1.8 GB of memory on the server, as it is intended for demonstration and training rather than production calculations.
+You will be allocated up to 2 cores and 5 GB of memory on the server, as it is intended for demonstration and training rather than production calculations.

 ## Running the workshop at home

 The server will remain online for the foreseeable future, and you are welcome to log in and use it after the workshop week is over.
-Please do not use the server during the workshop week when it is in use by other people (unless you are signed up to attend that workshop).

 All software used during the workshop is open source, and so the workshop server image is available for free download.
 It is available on [docker](https://cloud.docker.com/swarm/chryswoods/repository/docker/chryswoods/bss-workshop/general).
 You can download and run it on your own computer by installing docker and then typing;

 ```
-docker run -it --rm chryswoods/bss-workshop:latest
+docker run -it chryswoods/bss-workshop:latest
 ```

-The image is at least 10GB in size, so may take a while to download (and you must have at least 10GB of free disk space).
+The image is several gigabytes in size, so may take a while to download (and you must have at least 10GB of free disk space).

 This will download and run the image, starting a Jupyter browser which you can connect to using the URL that will be printed out, looking something like;